Unicorn Wars: Plot

 The brothers find two other unicorns.
 Azulín badly wounds one of them, a filly named María, but gets impaled by the other unicorn, Laura, and falls into a river, severely disfiguring the right side of his face in the fall.
 The river sweeps Azulín away, where Corporal Pompon and Privates Peludito and Grimaldo find him.
 While Azulín recuperates in the hospital, the military's leaders Colonel Otto, Commander Fluffy, and Captain Snout appear before him.
-They promote Azulin to Lieutenant, and present him as a hero to inspire the soldiers.
+They promote Azulín to Lieutenant, and present him as a hero to inspire the soldiers.
 He is also provided with a mask to cover the disfigured half of his face.
 Back at the forest, Gordi takes pity on María and nurses her back to health.
-Before the fight, María had stumbled upon the church and found the building now occupied by the simians.
+Before the fight and scuffle, María had stumbled upon the church and found the building now occupied by simians.

-Azulín grows so popular among the soldiers that he leads a coup, killing the military leaders and organizing the bear army for a final mass assault to raze the forest.
+Azulín grows so popular among the soldiers that he leads a coup, killing the military leaders and organizing the bear army for a final massive assault to raze the forest.
 The remaining unicorns then all unite to confront the bears one last time.
-In the brutal battle, both sides mutually annihilate each other: only the two brothers and María survive.
-Azulín and Gordi reunite, but when Azulín sees Gordi helping María, in a rage he kills them, drinking her blood to finally fulfill the prophecy.
+In the brutal battle in the height of sight, both sides mutually annihilate each other: only the two brothers and María survive.
+Azulín and Gordi reunite, but when Azulín sees Gordi helping María, in a enraged boils over he kills them, drinking her blood to finally fulfill the prophecy.
 However, María's body morphs into a formless monster that consumes Gordi's body and also Azulín.
 At last, the monster morphs into the god-like creature foretold, a human being, who leads the simians as the new rulers of the world.